 In a study from INC, 20% of readers reported feeling more satisfied in life after 30 minutes a week of book worming.
 In addition, depression rates were down by 20% for them as well.
 Looks like reading is good for your mental health, my friends.
 If you want to literally read for happiness, check out some of these books for your 2016 summer read!

-Mayo clinic suggests to read before bed for more z’s since it’s relaxing, quiet, and easy on the eyes.
+Mayo Clinic suggests reading before bed for more z’s since it’s relaxing, quiet, and easy on the eyes.
 Reading will get your body and mind in the night-time mood.
 Instead of watching tv or phone scrolling, try reading with a dim light or candle to promote a better night’s sleep.

 May keep Alzheimer’s at bay